HAL-guru/hal.guru/docs/models/(halguru)-halguru-platformversion.md

 ## Summary

-Gets or sets the platform version associated with the HalGuru agentic process automation framework.
+Gets or sets the version of the hal.guru platform in use.
+Represents the platform release currently associated with the agent's configuration.
-Represents the version information of the platform in use.

 ## Properties